SantiagoH1997/share-event/README.md

 npm install share-event
 ```

-Or just download the JS file in the /dist folder 🐣
+Or just download shareEvent.min.js from the /dist folder 🐣

 ## Usage